David Velasco: Personal life

 In a 2018 interview with SSENSE, Velasco stated that he was a vegetarian.
 He relayed a story when he was disappointed there was not "a vegetarian option" and added that he was "shocked because I assumed that most people in the art world would be vegetarians."

 In an oral history interview, in June 2020, he noted that he was married to artist Ryan McNamara and recently, for Document Journal in 2024, said that the poet and Changes Press founder, Bennet Bergman, was his current boyfriend.

+In a 2025 article in Harper's detailing the murder of his friend Brent Sikkema, he describes growing up "poor in Oregon, a Mexican bastard born to a sixteen-year-old white high-school dropout."